Building Bridges Research Group grew out of Building Bridges Training in 2010.

 It is a group of people with a learning disability who do inclusive research about the issues affecting their lives and their friends.

-Inclusive research is where people with a learning disability are supported to take a lead role and are an intrinsic part of all stages of the research, including the design, process and dissemination, rather than just contributing to the data collection (Walmsley and Johnson 2003).
+Inclusive research enables people with a learning disability, (with support), to take a lead role conducting research about topics that are important to their lives.
+They have an intrinsic role in all stages of the research, including the design, process and dissemination, rather than just contributing to the data collection.

 Their research enables others to have a better understanding of these challenges so they can make changes that make a real difference to their lives.

 Money, Friends and Making Ends Meet 2011

 Living our Lives 2016

 If you would like a PDF copy then please get in touch with us.